vivekagr/AWS-SAA-C02-Course/README.md

 Great for things which deal in rows and items where they are constantly accessed, modified, and removed.

-##### Column Database (Redshift)
+##### Column Store Database (Redshift)

 Instead of storing data in rows on disk, they store it based on columns.
 The data is the same, but it's grouped together on disk, based on column so every order value is stored together, every product item, color, size, and price are all grouped together.

-This is bad for transactional style processing, but great for reporting or when all values for a specific size are required.
+This is **VERY VERY INEFFICIENT for transactional style processing**, but great for **reporting-style querying !!!** or when all values for a specific column are required.
+- e.g. collect data of all sizes (all `size` column values) to check which size was sold the most

+Example: Redshift
+- Redshift is a **data-warehousing product**
+  - the name gives it away
+- generally we would take data from Row Store database, shift it into Column Store database and perform **reporting or analytics !!!!!**

 ##### Graph

-Relationships between things are formally defined and stored along in the database itself with the data.
+- Relationships between things are **formally defined** and stored along in the **database itself** with the data.
-They are not calculated each and every time you run a query.
+- They are **not calculated each and every time you run a query**.
-These are great for relationship driven data.
+- These are great for relationship driven data.
+  - e.g. social media sites

 Nodes are objects inside a graph database.
 They can have properties.